 From the Detail View, the received signal strength can be viewed over time by pressing the RSSI Hist button.
 The Detail View screen is still visible above the histogram window.
-Selecting the gears icon brings up a Timespan box to allow selection of the desired time period visible in the histogram window.
 To close the histogram view, press the "x" button in the top right of the window.